 15) Tree Map: A tree map represents different and related values in rectangles nested together.

-Harness the full potential of Microsoft BI with our Microsoft BI Training course.
-Join now and gain the skills to drive data-driven decision-making in your organization!
+Harness the full potential of Microsoft BI with our Microsoft BI Training.
+Join now and gain the skills to drive data-driven decision-making in your organisation!

 Conclusion